 - Occasionally the branch code may be included but this is optional

 The SWIFT (Society for Worldwide Interbank Financial Telecommunications) system allows banks and financial institutions to send and receive secure messages regarding payment instructions.
-These 8-11 digit codes are often used for sending money overseas.

 What about the IBAN?

 Many banks, especially European banks, also use IBANs (International Bank Account Numbers).
 These are unique codes that identify a given bank account and provide a standardised way of recognising and locating bank accounts throughout the world.